 7 Simple Ways to Start Saving for Retirement

 According to the Investment Company Institute, 52 million Americans have access to a 401(k) plan.
 If you have access to a 401(k) plan you’re in luck as this is likely the best way to save for retirement.
 Put away at least enough to get your 401(k) match as that’s free money.
 Trust me, that $50 per paycheck will serve you much better in the long run instead of being spent on more stuff.
-If you have an old 401(k), check out a free service like FeeX, to help you choose the best, lowest cost funds.

 An Online Brokerage Account

 Not everyone has access to a 401(k) plan.
 In that instance, you will want to research an online broker for your retirement planning needs.
 There are a number of online brokers out there, such as Betterment, Motif Investing, Scottrade or Wealthfront that allow you to open a retirement account for $500 or less or nothing at all.
 Open an account and put a few hundred dollars in and start investing.

 Cut Out One Thing

 What do you spend money on each month?
 I’m not even saying you have to budget, but you do need to know where your money is going.
 Find one thing to cut out completely for one month and see if you truly feel it.

 It can be eating out.
 It can be going out for drinks less regularly.
 Whatever it is cut it out for one month.
 If you don’t miss it that’s instant money you can divert to saving for retirement.